 - Lemon curd is a super simple recipe to make.
 It is similar to custard since they are both very creamy but lemon curd does not use cream or milk and is easier to make than custard.
 It only needs 4 ingredients and about 20 minutes.

-- We love this lemon curb since it has an extra tang to it and is not overly sweet.
+- We love this lemon curd since it has an extra citrusy tang to it and is not overly sweet.
 If you prefer less lemon and a bit sweeter, it is easy to adjust the amount of lemon and sugar substitute in the recipe.
+It's always a good idea taste test before adding more sugar or spices.

 - Use fresh lemons and zest in this recipe, not the bottled kind.
 You will love the taste of freshly squeezed lemons and zest.